matteveland/SFS_Admin/README.md

 You can add a new unit at the following link: https://demo.sfsadmin.com/resources/Admin/Set-up/1-set-up-unit-name.php

-<i>Any password listed within was create for this demo an should not be used.<i>
+<i>Any passwords listed within were created for this demo and should not be used.<i>